 The Registrar of Voters, who is appointed by the parishes' governing authority (Plaquemines Parish Council) generally for a lifetime appointment, is responsible for the maintenance and storage of voting machines used for early voting.
 The registrar, who tends to be non-partisan and detached from politics, plays an important independent role to maintain the voter rolls with integrity.
 The official, while appointed by local government and serves at the direction of the secretary of state, provides an important check-and-balance role to stakeholders in the political process who may hold and express partisan positions.
 Properly administered voting registration is crucial to ensuring the public's confidence in the protection of the right to vote.
 In the ordinary course of business, the registrar maintains the voting rolls by registering new voters, processing applications for change of party or residence by current voters, and removing deceased individuals.
 If you need information regarding voter registration or the early voting process, please contact the Plaquemines Parish Registrar of Voters at (504) 934-3620.
 You may also register online with the Louisiana Secretary of State here: https://voterportal.sos.la.gov/VoterRegistration

 Precinct locations in Plaquemines Parish are established by the Plaquemines Parish Council.
-The Council is responsible for ensuring that a location provides adequate lighting, space, and handicapped accommodations and can accommodate the precinct's voters.
+The Council is responsible for ensuring that a location provides adequate lighting, space, and handicapped accommodations, and can accommodate the precinct's voters.
 The Louisiana Legislature establishes laws governing the size of a precinct, and the Registrar of Voters reports annually to the Council regarding the sizes of the parishes' precincts.
 The body also appoints the Registrar of Voters when there is a vacancy.

 After all of these officials have performed their duties, the election is handed over to the registered voters who serve as commissioners-in-charge and commissioners.
 On election day, they are at the forefront of this intricate system, ensuring a transparent elections process with unquestioned integrity.
-The Clerk of Court encourages all citizens of Plaquemines Parish to get involved in making sure YOUR elections are run as effectively and efficiently as possible,
+The Clerk of Court encourages all citizens of Plaquemines Parish to get involved to ensure elections are run effectively and efficiently,